 USCIS and its names

-The USCIS History Library is currently active in an effort to prepare for the Department of Homeland Security’s 10th anniversary in 2013, and our research uncovered yet another forgotten name for the agency used briefly in 2003-2004.
-Initially christened “Bureau of Citizenship and Immigration,” or BCIS, the agency was quickly renamed U.S. Citizenship and Immigration Services (USCIS).
-Today, nearly a decade later, that momentary moniker is practically forgotten.
+In an effort to prepare for the Department of Homeland Security’s 10th anniversary in 2013, the USCIS History Office and Library uncovered yet another forgotten name for the agency.
+Initially christened “Bureau of Citizenship and Immigration,” or BCIS, at its founding in 2003, the agency was renamed U.S. Citizenship and Immigration Services (USCIS) in 2004.
+Today that momentary moniker is practically forgotten.